instainer/instainer/README.md

-# instainer - Run any Docker container on the cloud instantly with Heroku-style Git deployment
+# instainer - Run any Docker container on the cloud instantly

 #What is instainer?